mugenen/GlyphControl-release/README.md

 pip install -r requirements.txt
 ```

-Althoguh you could run our codes on CPU device,  we recommend you to use CUDA device for faster inference.
+Although you could run our codes on CPU device,  we recommend you to use CUDA device for faster inference.
 The recommended CUDA version is **CUDA 11.3** and the minimum GPU memory consumption is 8~10G.

 ## :unlock: Available Checkpoints